The mortgage guarantee scheme

 The scheme follows on from the successful 2013 Help to Buy: Mortgage Guarantee Scheme, which helped to restore the low deposit mortgage market after the financial crisis, giving those who could afford mortgage repayments but not the larger deposits the chance to buy a new or bigger home.

 The guarantee compensates mortgage lenders for a portion of net losses suffered in the event of repossession.
 The guarantee applies down to 80% of the purchase value of the guaranteed property covering 95% of these net losses.
 The lender therefore retains a 5% risk in the portion of losses covered by the guarantee.
-This ensures that the lender retains some risk in every loan they originate.
+This ensures that the lender retains some risk in every loan they lend.

 The government is committed to making the aspiration of home ownership a reality for as many households as possible.
 It wants current and future generations to experience the benefits of owning their own home, in the same way as their parents and grandparents.

-The effects of COVID-19 had left lenders reluctant to independently offer 95% Loan-to-Value mortgage products, with only 8 products available nationwide in January 2021, compared to 386 products available in December 2019, meaning some creditworthy households could not get a mortgage.
+The effects of COVID-19 left lenders reluctant to independently offer 95% Loan-to-Value mortgage products, with only 8 products available nationwide in January 2021, compared to 386 products available in December 2019, meaning some creditworthy households could not get a mortgage.